AlexanderMoerseburg/BulkRNASeq/README.md

 ### Pathway Analysis

-Edit PATHWAY entry in configfile to TRUE to use gage to run KEGG pathway analysis.
+Edit PATHWAY entry in configfile to TRUE to use gage to run  pathway and GO analysis.
 You will need to edit the ORGANISM entry as well.
 Choose HUMAN or MOUSE.
 More organims will be included.